 One of the most common causes of a fall is from debris on the ground in an aisle.
 In self-service stores where customer traffic is heavy and the probability of a slip and fall is therefore high, a business owner owes a duty to frequently and carefully inspect and patrol aisles.
 Stores owe customers a duty of reasonable care.

 However, often debris, food products, produce or liquid will fall onto the floor and cause a fall.
 Your attorney will attempt to establish constructive notice or that the store should have known of the condition by inspecting the aisles.

 Constructive notice is established where a condition has existed for such a length of time, or was so conspicuous, that grocery store clerks exercising reasonable care and diligence might have known of the condition.

-An attorney can obtain critical evidence to establish constructive notice through videos throughout the store which may establish how long the substance was on the floor where you slipped and fell.
+A Schaumburg slip and fall injury lawyer can obtain critical evidence to establish constructive notice through videos throughout the store which may establish how long the substance was on the floor where you slipped and fell.